Corporal punishment of children in the United States: In law

 In the majority of states, physical punishment by a parent remains (controversially) legal under statutes making exceptions to the state's law on the crimes of assault, criminal battery, domestic violence, sexual assault, sexual abuse or child abuse.
-These exceptions usually establish that no crime has been committed when certain actions are applied to a minor by that child's parent or legal caregiver.
+These exceptions usually establish that no crime has been committed when certain actions are applied to a child by that child's parent or legal caregiver.
 However, the line between permitted corporal punishment and punishment legally defined as abuse varies by state and is not always clear (laws typically allow "reasonable force" and "non-excessive corporal punishment").
 Such language is often vague and defined outside of statutory law by the courts via common law, and is necessarily subjective and fact-driven, so that most cases present a fact issue for trial as to reasonableness or non-excessiveness.
 Examples of law permitting bodily punishment of children include two different articles of the Minnesota Legislature allow parents and teachers to use corporal punishment as a form of discipline by creating explicit exceptions to the state's child abuse statutes for "reasonable and moderate physical discipline."
 Application of exceptions for physical punishment raise legal issues as well.
 In 2008, the Minnesota Supreme Court considered a case involving a man who had struck his 12-year-old son 36 blows with a maple paddle.
 The trial court held that this constituted abuse, but was reversed on appeal.
 In affirming the reversal, the Minnesota Supreme Court stated that "We are unwilling to establish a bright-line rule that the infliction of any pain constitutes either physical injury or physical abuse, because to do so would effectively prohibit all corporal punishment of children by their parents" and "it is clear to us that the Legislature did not intend to ban corporal punishment".